The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 1.1 File attributes

-File permissions are not binding on the account "root", Therefore, if you accidentally make a mistake and issue the command rm -fr / (the root directory and all subdirectories and files will be killed without mercy), then Linux will probably die.
-Is there any way to regulate root?
-That is "file attributes", can make up for the danger of too much root power.
+File permissions have little restraint on the "root" account, as root has "permission exemption."
+Therefore, if an accidental operation error occurs, such as issuing the command rm -fr / (deleting the root directory and all subdirectories and files without mercy), Linux would likely perish.
+So, is there any way to regulate root?
+That is "file attributes."
+File attributes can compensate for the danger of root having too much power.

 chattr : Change File Attributes

-chatttr ( change attribute ) can change 16 attributes of Linux files, only about 8~14 are defined (the number of attributes and definitions supported by different releases may be different) .
-The usage is somewhat similar to chmod , with "+" to add attributes; "-" to subtract attributes; "=" to directly set attributes, the syntax is as follows:
+chattr (change attribute) can change 16 types of Linux file attributes, with only about 8-14 types defined (the number and definition of supported attributes may vary among different distributions).
+Its usage is somewhat similar to chmod , with "+" to add attributes, "-" to remove attributes, and "=" to directly set attributes.
+The syntax is as follows:

 Syntax: chattr [-otpiton][+-=][mode] file/directroy